 Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.
 In practice assets are valued within a five year rolling programme but due to the grouping of classes of assets they are usually valued every three years.
-Valuations are in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors (RICS).
+Valuations are in accordance with the professional standards of the Royal Institution of Chartered Surveyors: RICS Valuation - Global Standards.

 Increases in valuation are matched by credits to the Revaluation Reserve to recognise unrealised gains.
 Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of a valuation loss previously charged to a service.
 Where decreases in value are identified, they are accounted for by: